 Cutting Wine Bottle Rings

 I like to cut rings out of the bottle to use for wind chimes.
 They come in several colors and have an interesting sound.
 You can also put them in a kiln and slump them into interesting shapes, usually about 1250-1300 degrees.
-Talk about the ultimate Recycled project!
+Talk about the ultimate upcycled bottle project!

 The only thing I do differently, when cutting rings is to score all of your rings at one time.
 After you have all of your scores finished, heat the whole bottle with your Heat Gun on high, quickly rotating the bottle for an even heat.
 I use the high setting because I can get the whole bottle warm fast.
 Make sure your ice and water level covers all of your scores when you put the bottle in.